Are you gearing up for Valentine’s Day? Here are over 100 valentine activities for preschoolers to add to your Valentine’s Day lesson plans.

 Valentine’s Day Snack for Preschoolers

-Bake some heart-shaped brownies with the children, and then get the kids in on a valentine act of kindness!
-It’s such fun to watch the children determine who should get the “you’ve been hugged!” delivery.
+Bake some heart-shaped brownies with the children, and then get the kids to help set up a you’ve been hugged valentine surprise It’s such fun to watch the children determine who should get the special delivery.

 Make a special treat with marshmallows and colorful sprinkles.
 This is a very basic “cooking” activity that my son and his friends loved.
 Integrate literacy with a written “recipe”, while math can be practiced while counting and measuring.